deckerego/picosystem-demo/README.md

-# PicoSystem 32blit Demo
+# PicoSystem 32blit Match 3 Demo

-A demo project to demo how to build games for the Pimoroni PicoSystem.
+A Match 3 game to demo how to build games for the Pimoroni PicoSystem.

 ## Tools Used